-UNIT 8: STRICT LIABILITY AND ABSOLUTE LIABILITY 5 Hrs.
-Learning Outcome: On completion of this Unit students will be able to fix the liability even in the absence of negligence in certain cases.
+UNIT 7: STRICT LIABILITY, ABSOLUTE LIABILITY AND VICARIOUS LIABILITY i.
+STRICT LIABILITY AND ABSOLUTE LIABILITY ii.
+VICARIOUS LIABILITY

+Learning Outcome: On completion of this Unit students will be able to fixthe liability even in the absence of negligence in certain cases and also on completion of this Unit students will be able to find the liability of an employer, a principal or government in cases of the given hypothetical facts.